EsupPortail/esup-mod_rocketchat/README.md

 ## Main feature
 Adding this activity to a Moodle course will create a channel in Rocket.Chat and push Moodle users associated to this activity as members of this newly created channel.
 The list of members will then be kept up to date.

+## Rocket.Chat settings requirements
+* create a local RocketChat account
+  * other authentification account will not work
+* confirm it through Rocket.Chat administration
+### permissions
+for moodle Rocket.Chat account
+* view-room-administration
+### Authentication
+* LDAP and CAS account fusion is adviced when moodle user account creation is activated

 ## Installation

 ### Moodle plugin